marguskaidja/php-accessors/README.md

     * Immutable properties can be still changed inside the owner object.
 * To prevent ambiguity, immutable properties must be changed using  method `with` instead of `set`.
 Using `set` for immutable properties results in exception and vice versa.
 * Unsetting immutable properties is not possible and results in exception.
+* When `#[Immutable]` is defined on a class then it must be done on top of hierarchy and not in somewhere between.
+This is to enforce consistency throughout all of the inheritance.
+This effectively prohibits situations when there's mutable parent but in derived class the same inherited properties can be turned suddenly immutable.

 ### Mutator